MaxSteven/SOPGI/README.md

  It is mainly a solution to store lighting, shading and GI data into the geometry to use later for things like any other attribute.

+ It's been architected to give you the best result as quick as I could possibly make it so it is to be considered a very Novel approach in many areas.
 ______________________________________________________

 # CONTENTS